-Over the last few years, Latin American nations have made considerable progress in implementing far-reaching trade reforms and opening their economies to outside competition.
-The prospects of hemispheric economic integration have spurred new sub-regional integration schemes and breathed life into sub-regional groups that had lost their stamina.
+Latin American nations made considerable progress in implementing far-reaching trade reforms and opening their economies to outside competition during the first half of the 1990s.
+The prospects of hemispheric economic integration have spurred new sub- regional integration schemes and breathed life into sub-regional groups that had lost their stamina.
 Most importantly, the political commitment at the Miami Summit to create an FTAA by the year 2005 was a product largely of pressures from many of the countries in the region.

 If the 1980s were Latin America's lost decade, the 1990s, particularly the first five years, may be the catchup years.
-Since 1991, the economies of the region have averaged roughly 3.5% growth, up from 1.1% in the 1980s.
+From 1990-1999, the economies of the region have averaged roughly 3.5% growth, up from 1.1% in the 1980s.
 Inflation has been reduced dramatically, averaging around 10% in recent years compared to 550% in 1990.
 And fiscal deficits are now approximately 2% of gross domestic product, compared to 9% in 1983.